unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-A vertical column of divine fire roars down from the heavens in a location you specify.
+A vertical column of Alien fire roars down from the heavens in a location you specify.
 Each creature in a 10-foot-radius, 40-foot-high cylinder centered on a point within range must make a Dexterity saving throw.
 A creature takes 4d6 fire damage and 4d6 radiant damage on a failed save, or half as much damage on a successful one.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 6th level or higher, the fire damage or the radiant damage (your choice) increases by 1d6 for each slot level above 5th.